 Important dates

-Tip: To create a PDF with all the information about the offer, click Ctrl+P and select PDF to save the content.
+Tip: To create a PDF with all the information about the call for proposals, click Ctrl+P and select PDF to save the contents.

 • This the call for proposals is aimed at Swedish higher education institutions that want to strengthen their research and innovation collaboration with actors in southern Africa.
 From now on, we will refer to southern Africa (outside South Africa) as just southern Africa.